-10 Modification loss on financial asset
+10 Derecognition loss on financial asset

-The table below shows the modification charge on financial instruments for the period 30 September 2022 recorded in profit or loss :
+The table below shows the modification charge on financial instruments for the period 31 December 2022 recorded in profit or loss :

+31 March 31 March 31 December

+2023 2022 2022

-30 Sept 30 Sept 2022 2021 N'million N'million
+N'million N'million N'million

-Modified Loan Assets (Carrying Amount) Specific allowances for impairment 2,253 -
+Modified Loan Assets (Carrying Amount) - - -

-Specific anowances for impairment 2,253 -
+Specific allowances for impairment -

+- - -

-Modification loss 0.37 -
+Derecognition loss -

-0 -
+-

-In line with IFRSs, Modification is carried out when the cash flows of the modified assets are substantially different from the contractual cash flows of the original financial assets.
-Based on this, A modification was carried out on affected customers loans, the cash flows of the original financial assets were deemed to have expired and therefore derecognized and a new financial assets was recognized at fair value.
-The gross carrying amount of the loan before modification was N2.25 billion.
-The financial assets is not deemed to be credit impaired.
+In line with IFRSs, derecognition is carried out when the cash flows of the modified assets are substantially different from the contractual cash flows of the original financial assets.
+However, no modification was carried out on a loan to a customer during the period.